CartoonishVillain/VillainousHordeManager/README.md

 By contributing to this repository you agree to have your code under the license found in the file LICENSE.

 # Warning!
 This library is under testing at the moment.
-Things may be quite unstable.
-Check back later for a better experience!
+Things may be somewhat unstable.

 ## Step 1 - Installation
-Working on a proper installation method and example.
-An example exists in the 1.18-Example branch, but frankly one as a seperate mod would be better
+Follow the instructions to use curse maven: https://cfa2.cursemaven.com/

+Project ID: 571315
+File ID: (Grab from https://www.curseforge.com/minecraft/mc-mods/cartoonish-horde-library/files)

 ## Step 2 - Instantiation
 Instantiate the Horde object (Or make your own extension of it and instantiate that) in your